Don't (Bryson Tiller song): Music video

 The song's accompanying music video premiered on October 17, 2015, on Tiller's Vevo account on YouTube.
 Since its release, the video has received over 400 million views.

 Chart performance

-"Don't" debuted on the Billboard Hot 100 at number 84 for the chart dated October 17, 2015, and peaked at number 13, becoming his first top-twenty single on the chart.
+"Don't" debuted on the Billboard Hot 100 at number 84 for the chart dated October 17, 2015, and peaked at number 13 on the chart dated January 30, 2016, becoming his first top-twenty single on the chart.
 On November 16, 2017, the single was certified quadruple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over four million copies in the United States.